navar135/dragrace/README.md

 - Median win rate per group

 ### Why CLT Does Not Apply
-- The CLT applies to means of large samples.
-- The **median** does not follow the CLT; its sampling distribution is not approximately normal.
+- The **median** does not follow the CLT since this applies to means of large samples and its sampling distribution would not be approximately normal.

 ## 5. Results